 Is there a hidden bar / hole in the wall in Sao Paulo that you particularly like?

-I love Salumeria Tarantino.
-Great family owned cozy bar, lots of different beers and sausages.
-Capivara Caldos bar for beer with friends and peculiar soups, Botequim do Cesinha for great drinks and Bar do Hugo at Itaim Bibi for a great Happy Hour.
+Botequim do Cesinha for great drinks away from the fuzz at Vila Madalena and Bar do Hugo at Itaim Bibi for a great Happy Hour.
 All family owned and warm welcoming atmosphere.

 What’s the most expensive restaurant / spa / hotel you’ve ever been to in Sao Paulo?
 How much did it cost and what did you get there?

 Definetly D.O.M restaurant, one of World's 50 best.
 It was around USD 150/person, and I had the steak with aligot (french smashed potatoes with cheese) the last time.
 Amazon fish are also great there.
-Aigai Spa, the most beautiful and peacefull place you can be in São Paulo has average treatments start at USD 100.
-Lucky me I went to these places on business matters, since they're definitely not for my pocket. ; )
+Aigai Spa, the most beautiful, instagrammable and peaceful place you can be in São Paulo has average treatments start at USD 120.
+I had a great massage and a bath.
+Lucky me I went to these places on business matters, definitely not for my pocket. ; )

 What restaurant in Sao Paulo looks crap, but the food’s amazing?

 We have many like that.
-One is Acrópole, greek food, and other is Bar do Biu, in Pinheiros.
+One is Acrópole, greek food downtown, and other is Bar do Biu, in Pinheiros.
 The best "Feijoada" or "Vaquejada".
 The first is a bean stew and the other meat stew.

 Where can you get the best cocktail in Sao Paulo?
 Which one do you like?

-I love Le Jazz Petit Bar, Negroni (White Negroni is a must have there), Sub Astor.
-Bar. also has amazing creative cocktails.
+I love Le Jazz Petit Bar, Negroni (White Negroni is a must have there).
+Sub Astor also has amazing creative cocktails.

 Which snacks can you only get in your country, and which ones do you recommend?